kpolley/blog/content/posts/honeypots.md

 IDHs can be super simple and provide impact on it's own or they can interact with each other to create a networked system of digital trip-wires and rabbit holes.
 Ex.  *honey tokens* authenticate into a *honey user* which has access to *honey data* etc.

 # Deception
-This brings me to a newish concept for D&R: the addition of **deception**.
-A well designed IDH system can not only detect an attacker in your environment, but can actively lure the attackers *away* from the resources you are trying to protect (ex. customer data, company secrets, etc.) and into a safe, controlled environment.
+This brings me to a typically forgotten concept to D&R: the addition of deception. **A well designed IDH system can not only detect an attacker in your environment, but can actively lure the attackers ***away*** from the resources you are trying to protect** (ex. customer data, company secrets, etc.) and into a safe, controlled environment.

 For example: